OfferZen-Community/developer-mentoring/docs/essential-mentoring-resources/personal-swot-analysis.md

 When setting new goals, it's easy to get excited.
 However, it's important to be realistic about what's achievable.
 When doing the *Threats* section of the SWOT analysis, it may be helpful to think of yourself as a ship charting a course and consider things that could potentially sink the ship as you go about your journey.

-:::tip Think about:
+:::tip Think About:

-* What obstacles do you face? (e.g. resource shortages, lack of room for growth in your current role)
+* What obstacles do you face? (e.g., resource shortages, lack of room for growth in your current role)
-* What could get in your way? (e.g. unrealistic expectations about what can be achieved, personal life)
+* What could get in your way? (e.g., unrealistic expectations about what can be achieved, personal life)
 :::

 ## Using your personal SWOT analysis to set goals